 Membership

-There are three types of membership, individual, family and corporate.
+There are three types of membership:

 Join the Berkshire Local History Association and share your love of Berkshire’s past!
 Members receive: